HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

   sql_file="top_vendors.sql"
 ) }}

-Shopify’s Shopify Plus, Adobe’s Magento Enterprise and Bigcommerce’s Enterprise offerings are available and gaining traction but the Platform Detection limitations hamper any ability to isolate the Enterprise websites from their Community or Commercial websites.
+Shopify's Shopify Plus, Adobe's Magento Enterprise and Bigcommerce's Enterprise offerings are available and gaining traction but the Platform Detection limitations hamper any ability to isolate the Enterprise websites from their Community or Commercial websites.

 ## COVID-19 impact on ecommerce

 COVID-19 has had a huge impact on the world and necessitated an even bigger move to online.
-Masuring the total increase in ecommerce platforms is influenced by the greatly increased detection undertaken in part for this chapter.
+Measuring the total increase in ecommerce platforms is influenced by the greatly increased detection undertaken in part for this chapter.
 So instead we look at some of the platforms that were already being detected and note an increase in their usage - particularly since March 2020 when COVID started impacting large parts of the world:

 {{ figure_markup(
   image="ecommerce-vendor-growth-covid-19-impact.png",